Donate

 Childhood and the teenage years can be filled with developmental challenges and social pressures.
 For some kids, social media has a way of exacerbating those problems and fueling anxiety, bullying, depression, and issues with self-esteem.

 Monitor and limit your child’s social media use.
-The more you know about how your child is interacting on social media, the better you’ll be able to address any problems.
 Parental control apps can help limit your child’s data usage or restrict their phone use to certain times of the day.
 You can also adjust privacy settings on the different platforms to limit their potential exposure to bullies or predators.

 Talk to your child about underlying issues.
 Problems with social media use can often mask deeper issues.
 Is your child having problems fitting in at school?
 Are they suffering from shyness or social anxiety?
 Are problems at home causing them stress?